stephanIOA/suite/security/http/x-content-type-options-has-an-incorrect-value.md

 It is recommend to disable sniffing for content-type.
 This is done with the `X-Content-Type-Options: nosniff` header, which is expected on your response.

-The header was found but was not configured configured according to the recommendation to disable  `nosniff`.
+The header was found but was not configured configured according to the recommendation of disabling content sniffing with  `nosniff`.

 The recommended value we require is: